Yandex Salario Ingeniero de Software de Control de Calidad (QA) en Serbia | $25.8K-$64.9K+ | Levels.fyi

-La compensación de Ingeniero de Software de Control de Calidad (QA) in Serbia en Yandex va desde $25.8K por year para G14 hasta $64.9K por year para G16.
-El paquete de compensación year mediano in Serbia totaliza $45.9K.
+La compensación de Ingeniero de Software de Control de Calidad (QA) in Serbia en Yandex varía de $25.8K por year para G14 a $64.9K por year para G16.
+El paquete de compensación mediano year in Serbia totaliza $45.9K.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel